 - A room at a 4-star hotel in Yogyakarta — $87/night

 We stayed at Ibis Hotel on Malioboro.
 A very convenient hotel located right on the strip and is attached to a shopping mall.
-We got charged the high-season price since we stayed there the week of Christmas
+We paid high-season price since we stayed there the week of Christmas.

 - A room to rent at Parangtritis Beach — $5/day.

 Note: we didn’t actually do this, but saw signs all over the place.
 BTW, Parangtritis Beach is just ‘eh’.
 I wouldn’t recommend it due to price gouging and the dirty condition of the beach.
 Go to Ujung Genteng instead.